RasaHQ/workshop-car-purchase-assistant/README.md

-# Customer Success Engineering Workshop (Offsite Spring 2026): MCP, A2A, and Orchestration
+# CSE Offsite Spring 2026: MCP/ A2A Orchestration

 ## Learning Outcomes
 By the end of this workshop, participants can: